Morion's PhotoTravel Diaries| Crossing the Country's Longest Wooden Bridge

 "Connecting Lives."

-TRIVIA.According to Ate Elena, Barangay Kagawad in Cantiasay- our ever accommodating host, the name of their Barangay was derived from the name of her grandmother- “Asay” plus the words “Tiya” a local dialect similarly/closely means “Impo” that is pronounced before the first name or nickname as sign of respect and "Kang" which mean "Kay" in Tagalog or To in English.
+According to Ate Elena, Barangay Kagawad in Cantiasay and our ever accommodating host, the name of their Barangay was derived from the name of her grandmother, “Asay” plus the words “Tiya”, a local dialect similarly/closely means “Impo” that is pronounced before the first name or nickname as sign of respect and "Kang" which mean "Kay" in Tagalog or To in English.
 Tiya Asay is the only traditional doctor or albularyo during early times servicing locals of the two island Barangays.
 If there are people looking for traditional doctor or albularyo they will just say "Kang Tiya Asay" or Kay Tiya Asay in Tagalog.
-The construction of the said wooden bridge started in 1979 and presently maintained and had budget allotment from City government for maintenance.

-Other Notes.There is no electric company or cooperative servicing the area but the locals are hopeful that the planned electrification project in their area by electric cooperative from Dinagat Province will turn into reality next year.
-They only have 1 mega-powered generator which is open from 6:00pm to 10:00 pm – time for watching news and teleserye’s hehehe.
-Anyway don’t worry you don’t need to use E-fans/aircon, nature’s cool sea breeze will pamper you while staying in the island.
+There is no electric company or cooperative servicing the area.
+The locals are hopeful that the planned electrification project in the area by an electric cooperative from Dinagat Province would be turned into reality next year.
+They only have one (1) big generator set servicing the 2 islands but, only running from 6:00PM to 10:00PM – in time for watching news and teleserye’s according to Ate Elena.

-I would like to express my warmest Thank You! to the Barangay Officials of Bo.
-Cantiasay special mention to Kagawad Elena, Sir Richard Nick Amores of Surigao City Tourism Council and also to Mt.
-Baragabon Resorts and Hotel plus Museum- SOON.
-I am going to explain why on the PART II of this One whole day Surigao City Tour:)
+I would like to express my warmest "Thank You!" to the Barangay officials and locals of Barangay Cantiasay for accommodating us during our short stay in the island.
+Special mention to Kagawad Elena!
+Thank you also to Sir Richard Nick Amores of Surigao City Tourism Council and Mt.
+Baragabon Resort and Hotel for the support!

 From Manila.

-By Plane (Direct flight) : Airphil Express - Daily
+• By Plane (Direct flight) : Airphil Express - Daily | Cebu Pacific - Tuesday, Thursday, and Saturday

-By Boat : 2Go Travel - Tuesday
+• By Boat: 2Go Travel - Tuesday

 From Cebu

-By Plane(Direct flight) : Airphil Express - Tuesday, Thursday, Saturday, and Sunday
+• By Plane(Direct flight) : Airphil Express - Tuesday, Thursday, Saturday, and Sunday | Cebu Pacific - Tuesday, Wednesday, Thursday, Saturday and Sunday

-By Boat : Cokaliong - Tuesday, Wednesday, Thursday, Friday and Sunday
+• By Boat : Cokaliong - Tuesday, Wednesday, Thursday, Friday and Sunday | Cebu Ferries - Monday, Wednesday and Friday

 From Butuan, Davao, Cagayan de Oro and other parts of Mindanao

-By Bus or Van - daily
+• By Bus or Van - daily

 Take a tricycle/multicab going to the Boulevard Area of Surigao City.
 Fare costs 9-11 pesos.
-Scheduled passenger-boat leaves Surigao Boulevard going to San Pedro Wharf of Hanigad Island around 12:00 noon.
-Going Back?
-The boat leaves San Pedro Wharf around 7:00-8:00 am going to Surigao Boulevard.
-But if your plan is a day tour ( just like what we've done) go to the Wharf in Barangay Taft and look for motorized boat and do the usual "tawaran to the lowest price" with the boatman.
+Scheduled passenger-boat leaves Surigao Boulevard going to San Pedro Wharf of Hanigad Island around 12:00N.
+Return trip would be on the following day.
+The boat leaves San Pedro Wharf around 7:00-8:00AM, going to Surigao City Boulevard.
+But if your plan is a day tour, just like ours, go to the wharf in Barangay Taft and look for a motorized boat for hire - don''t forget to haggle.
 Cost for back and forth travel is around 1200-1500 pesos.
-From Surigao Boulevard travel time going to Nonoc Island is less than an hour.
+From Surigao Boulevard travel time going to Cantiasay is less than an hour.

-P.S.If you want to hire a motorized banka/boat- I highly recommend Kuya Eddie.
+P.S.
+If you want to hire a motorized banka/boat, I highly recommend Kuya Eddie.
 Call or text him ahead in this number: 09302667895.
-Sad to say there are no Inns, pension houses or hotels in the area.
+Currently, there are no Inns, pension houses or hotels in the area.
 Camping/tent and home stay are the only possible way to stay overnight in the islands.
-You can call or text the ever hospitable Ate Elena at least 2 days ahead.
+You can call or text the ever hospitable Ate Elena at least two (2) days ahead.
 She’s very much willing to accommodate travelers and visitors.
 Her cellular phone number is 09127445635.
 Also, don’t forget to pay courtesy call to the Barangay Captain.
 He is willing also to accommodate and give guide to island visitors and travelers.

 Inquire Now| Surigao City Tourism Office